jtguggedal/thingy_web_bluetooth/README.md

 This repository is an attempt to make it easier to start developing applications for Thingy:52 using Web Bluetooth.
 Web Bluetooth is a JavaScript API that makes it possible to communicate with Bluetooth Low Energy devices in web browsers.
 The implementation status for different browsers and platforms can be seen [here](https://github.com/WebBluetoothCG/web-bluetooth/blob/gh-pages/implementation-status.md).
 Just like the Web Bluetooth API, the methods in the Thingy object return promises.

-This is work in progress, and for now this repository will help you connect to a Thingy:52 and access the following data:
+This is work in progress, and for now this repository will help you connect to a Thingy:52 and access the following services and characteristics:

 - Configuration
     - Name
+    - Advertising parameters
+    - Connection parameters
+    - Eddystone URL
+    - Cloud token
+    - Firmware version
+    - MTU request
 - Environment
     - Configuration of sensors
     - Temperature